lucapette/web/main/content/writing/the-books-i-read-in-2022.md

 title: "The Books I Read in 2022"
 description: "A good excuse to reflect on the books I read in 2022"
 date: 2022-12-27T08:41:06+01:00
-draft: true
 tags:
   - books
 keywords: lucapette, books
+images:
+  - books/2022/cover.jpg
 ---

-I love reading _and_ I love writing so this kind of between years article should be natural for me.
-And yet it is the first time I ever write something like this.
+I love reading _and_ I love writing so this kind of article should come natural to me.
+Somehow, it is the first time I ever write something like this.
 I'm not even sure why.
 Hopefully, I'll be able to do this every year from now on.

 Since it is the first time I do this, the article is broken down in two parts.
 First I go over each book and share a few words.
 It is a _long_ list of books